 Service & Disability Retirement

 Service retirement is a lifetime benefit.
-You can retire as early as age 50 with five years of service credit unless all service was earned on or after January 1, 2013.
+In general, you can retire as early as age 50 with five years of service credit unless all service was earned on or after January 1, 2013.
 Then you must be at least age 52 to retire.
 There are some exceptions to the 5-year requirement.
-If you are employed on a part-time basis and have worked at least five years, or you are also a member of a reciprocal retirement system, contact us to find out if an exception applies to you.
+If you're employed on a part-time basis and have worked at least five years, or you're also a member of a reciprocal retirement system, contact us to find out if an exception applies to you.

-Use our Retirement Planning Checklist to help prepare and apply for retirement.
-You can also watch Retirement Income Sources (video) to learn about potential retirement income sources, including your CalPERS pension, Social Security, personal savings, defined contribution plan, supplemental contribution plan, CalPERS Long-Term care, and estate planning.
+Use our Retirement Planning Checklist to help prepare for retirement and find the documents needed to submit a complete application package.
+You can also watch Retirement Income Sources (video) to learn about potential retirement income sources, including your CalPERS pension, Social Security, personal savings, defined contribution plan, supplemental contribution plan, CalPERS Long-Term Care, and estate planning.

 Your retirement benefit is calculated using a formula with three factors:

-- Benefit Factor - Percentage of final compensation for each year of service credit, based on your age at retirement and retirement formula(s).
+- Benefit Factor - Also known as "age factor", is the percentage of final compensation for each year of service credit, based on your age at retirement and retirement formula(s).

-- Final Compensation - Your highest average full-time monthly pay rate for 12 or 36 consecutive months of employment, depending on your collective bargaining agreement or employer contract, and may include special compensation (if you pay into Social Security, you'll need to deduct $133.33 from your final compensation)
+- Final Compensation - Your highest average annual compensation during any consecutive 12 or 36 month period of employment, depending on your collective bargaining agreement or employer contract.
+This may include special compensation (if you pay into Social Security, you'll need to deduct $133.33 from your final compensation).

 - Unmodified Allowance - Your highest benefit payable

 An increase in one or more of these factors can mean a higher pension at retirement.
-To see your benefit factor for each quarter year of age, use your retirement benefit formula chart by choosing your membership benefit publication below.
-If you're not sure of your benefit formula, check with your personnel office.
+To see your benefit factor for each quarter year of age, view your benefit factor chart.
+If you're not sure of your retirement formula, check with your personnel office.

 Your retirement benefit formula is based on your: